-- Go to your site dashboard then select the content type (eg, Posts, People, Events, etc.)
+- From your site’s dashboard select the content type (e.g., Posts, People, Events, etc.)

 By default, the posts page will show only 20 posts at a time.
-To show more posts on this page, click Screen Options at the top and change the number of items per page from 20 to 500.
-This update will be saved to your theme user settings, so you will only have to do this once.
+To show more posts on this page, click Screen Options at the top, change the number of items per page and click Apply.
+This update will be saved to your account, so you will only have to do this once.

-- Now a Categories box will appear; select the category/ies you wish to assign to the selected posts
+- Now an Items Categories box will appear; select the categories you wish to assign to the selected posts.

-- Click the blue Update button on the right side of the page
+- Click the Update button on the right side of the page.

 Eliminating the “uncategorized” filter

 When you publish a post, WordPress automatically tags it as “uncategorized” if no other categories are checked.
 As a result, if you forget to categorize a post before publishing it, “uncategorized” may appear in your list of filters for those posts.

 The good news is that since filters appear only if they are populated, you can easily solve the problem by editing the uncategorized post(s) and de-selecting that tag.

 Just remember: Checking a different category does not de-select “uncategorized”; it must be unchecked manually.